|

 occurred in Ulster, on Friday last.
 Four boys were endeavoring to

-of killing a woodchuck, when, after several ineffectual attempts to explode
+killing a woodchuck, when, after several ineffectual attempts to explode it, one

-it, one of the boys by the name of Thomas Wright, said that they might
+of the boys by the name of Thomas Wright, said that they might point the

 Simon Dewalt

-a citizen of Muncy township, this county, committed suicide on Friday morning
+citizen of Muncy township, this county, committed suicide on Friday morning last

-last by hanging himself to an apple tree on his farm.
-It is supposed
+by hanging himself to an apple tree on his farm.
+It is supposed that he

-that he left his house to commit the act about 8 o’clock in the morning.
+left his house to commit the act about 8 o’clock in the morning.
+He was

-He was missed when the family rose in the morning, and after searching
+missed when the family rose in the morning, and after searching for him was

-for him was found suspended from a tree in the lower part of the orchard.
+found suspended from a tree in the lower part of the orchard.
+Trouble of a

-Trouble of a domestic nature is assigned as the reason for his self destruction.
+domestic nature is assigned as the reason for his self destruction.
+An

 Mrs. Bubb

-very suddenly on Wednesday morning of last week.
-She retired to rest
+suddenly on Wednesday morning of last week.
+She retired to rest in

-in apparently good health, but during the night complained of a pain in
+apparently good health, but during the night complained of a pain in her

-her stomach.--Shortly afterwards she was taken with spasms, and before
+stomach.--Shortly afterwards she was taken with spasms, and before morning had

 Deacon Adriel Hibbard